 12.4.7.6 Status codes

 An SAE Commit message with a status code not equal to SUCCESS shall indicate that a peer rejects a previously sent SAE Commit message.
 An unsupported finite cyclic group is indicated with a status code of UNSUPPORTED_FINITE_CYCLIC_GROUP, “Authentication is rejected because the offered finite cyclic group is not supported.”
+An unknown password identifier is indicated with a status code of UNKNOWN_PASSWORD_IDENTIFER, “Authentication is rejected because the password identifier is unknown.”
 An Anti-Clogging Token is requested by transmitting an SAE Commit message with a status code of ANTI_CLOGGING_TOKEN_REQUIRED, “Anti-Clogging Token Requested,” with the Anti-Clogging Token occupying the Token field of the Authentication frame.

 Instruct the editor to add “Com, BadId/1(<ANA-1>)/Del)” to the state machine transition from Nothing state back to Nothing state in Figure 12-4 in 12.4.8.1.